BalaAnbalagan/airbnb_nyc_2023_analysis/README.md

 * **Sampling** – Full data were used here because of the manageable size.
 In later chunks (e.g., SHAP analyses), we will sample to respect the 12 GB limit.

-## Chunk 04: Exploratory Data Analysis – Bivariate & Temporal

-# CHUNK 4 – Bivariate & Temporal EDA
+# Bivariate & Temporal EDA

 ## Goals